KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ![System Keyboard - iPad Pro](systemkeyboard-ipadpro.jpg)

 Since the layout differences can be significant, the layout engine has to be flexible.
-KeyboardKit therefore uses a dynamic ``KeyboardLayoutProvider`` to resolve layouts at runtime.
+KeyboardKit therefore has a ``KeyboardLayoutProvider`` concept to generate layouts at runtime.

 ## Keyboard layout providers

-In KeyboardKit, a ``KeyboardLayoutProvider`` can create a dynamic layout based on many different factors, such as the current locale, device, screen orientation, etc.
+In KeyboardKit, a ``KeyboardLayoutProvider`` can create a layout based on many different factors, such as locale, device, screen orientation, etc.

-KeyboardKit injects a ``StandardKeyboardLayoutProvider`` into ``KeyboardInputViewController/services``.
-You can modify or replace this instance at any time.
+KeyboardKit will inject a ``StandardKeyboardLayoutProvider`` into ``KeyboardInputViewController/services``.
+You can modify or replace this instance at any time, and inject localized providers into it.

-The standard layout uses a QWERTY layout by default, but you can inject localized providers into it, modify it, or even replace it, as you see fit.

-You can add and replace localized providers to the default ``StandardKeyboardLayoutProvider``, or replace the ``KeyboardInputViewController/services`` provider with a custom ``KeyboardLayoutProvider``.

 ## How to create a custom provider

-You can create a custom layout provider to customize the layout for certain locales, certain devices, or to provide a completely custom layout.
+You can create a custom layout provider to customize the layout for certain locales or devices, or to provide a completely custom layout.

-You can implement ``KeyboardLayoutProvider`` from scratch, or inherit and customize ``StandardKeyboardLayoutProvider``.
+You can implement ``KeyboardLayoutProvider`` from scratch, or inherit and customize ``StandardKeyboardLayoutProvider``, ``BaseKeyboardLayoutProvider``, ``iPadKeyboardLayoutProvider``, or ``iPhoneKeyboardLayoutProvider``, depending on the baseline you want to customize.

 For instance, here's a custom provider that inherits ``StandardKeyboardLayoutProvider`` and injects a tab key into the layout: